Upgrading Sonoff Wireless Smart Switch Flash Memory (ESP8266)

 I’ve been playing around with the ESP8266 based Sonoff Wireless Smart Switch and I really wanted to upgrade the flash from the 1MB it comes with to 4MB so I can re-program it over wifi.

-I’ve already got custom firmware running on it, but I don’t like the idea of opening it op and hooking it up to my PC each time I want to reprogram it.
+I’ve already have custom firmware running on it, but I don’t like the idea of opening it op and hooking it up to my PC each time I want to reprogram it.
 There is an Arduino library to allow updates via Wifi, but it requires a flash chip bigger than the 1MB the Sonoff comes with.

 The one I used is a winbond 25Q32FVSIG